ozanavsar/DSA-210-TERM-PROJECT/README.md

    * Check if global box-office earnings are linked to audience ratings.
    * Use simple regression analysis to find out whether commercial success also means higher ratings.

+**4. Personal vs Public Ratings**

+* Compare my own IMDb ratings (MyRating) with public IMDb ratings for the subset of movies I have rated.
+* Analyze the RatingGap (MyRating − IMDb Rating) using a one-sample t-test and visualizations to see whether I am systematically more generous or more critical than the general audience.

 ## Expected Outcomes